xonq/tutorials/funannotate.md

 encounter a `PermissionError` while running Funannotate.
 Please make sure to execute these two commands together *everytime* you run `funannotate setup -u`

+If you are getting a `PermissionError` while running `funannotate setup -u`, then it indicates that someone did not run `chmod`. -_- Contact Zach or your container administrator.

 <br />